 Take risks: now is the time to engage in the most difficult and polarized public conversations

 Dr. Sarah Myhre is a scientist and public advocate for human rights.
 Dr. Myhre, a paleoceanographer with expertise in social and ecological decision-making, is at the frontlines of addresing of rapid climate change.
 She is a Kavli Fellow with the National Academy of Science.
+Dr. Myhre is a senior fellow at Project Drawdown researching carbon drawdown solutions in the global ocean.
 See her CV here.

 Dr. Myhre is also a national thought leader in the field of climate science communication and public leadership.
 She is a vetted public communicator and strategic advisor, with more than a decade of work across scientific, educational, non-profit, and governmental sectors.
 Her writing bylines can be found in Newsweek, the Guardian, The Stranger, and LiveScience.

 She is also a feminist leader, grassroots organizer, and activist.
-She is a founding board member of 500 Women Scientists, the founder and collaborative leader of the Seattle chapter of 500 Women Science, and a board member with the Center for Women and Democracy.
-Indeed, Dr. Myhre is an unapologetic advocate for a values-into-action framework for equity, transparency, and justice in public leadership.
+She is a founding board member of 500 Women Scientists, the founder and collaborative leader of the Seattle chapter of 500 Women Science, and a board member of FutureWise.
+Indeed, Dr. Myhre is an unapologetic advocate for a values-into-action framework for equity, transparency, and justice in climate leadership.

 Changing who leads and how